Why Vitamin B12 Helps Your Body After a Swim Meet

 It's natural to feel a little out of breath after an intense meet, but extreme signs of exhaustion signal a Vitamin B deficiency and may prevent you from performing at subsequent races later that day, or even the next day.
 You may be tired, have shortness of breath, dizziness, chest pain, headaches, and even fainting spells if your vitamin B deficiency is severe.
 Avoid these symptoms by fueling up on Vitamin B12 rich foods like milk, yogurt, eggs, leafy greens, meat, fish, and seaweed.

 If you're avoiding dairy or eggs, are a vegetarian athlete, or have digestion issues like celiac disease that prevent Vitamin B12 from being absorbed properly, your body may be at risk for developing anemia.
 Anemia is a condition that develops in your body when you don't have enough healthy red blood cells.
-Since Vitamin B12 helps the with the production of red blood cells, getting enough of this nutrient can help prevent anemia.
+Since Vitamin B12 helps with the production of red blood cells, getting enough of this nutrient can help prevent anemia.
 Early signs of anemia are fatigue, but female athletes may also be at a higher risk because of monthly menstruation and blood loss.
 Getting the proper intake of Vitamin B12, as well as other nutrients after a swim meet is an important step to overall health and great performance all season long.

 Eating a well-balanced nutrition plan is an important part of your performance training plan as an elite swimmer.
-Don't neglect key nutrients, like Vitamin B12, and focus on getting everything your body needs to repair, heal, and rejunvenate for the next day!
+Don't neglect key nutrients, like Vitamin B12, and focus on getting everything your body needs to repair, heal, and rejuvenate for the next day!